xianghui/javascript101/content/lessons/1-6-arrays.md

 });
 ```

-Since arrays are really objects, it is possible to have named indexes.
-However,
+Since arrays are really just objects, it is possible to have named indexes.
-note that JS does not support arrays with named indexes, **so array
+However, note that JS does not support arrays with named indexes, **so array
 properties/methods might not work as expected**.

 ```javascript